-While head support braces and collars can be used to manage acute neck muscle degeneration symptoms, treatment is focused on exercise to strengthen muscles.
+While head support braces and collars can be used to manage acute neck muscle degeneration symptoms, treatment is focused on exercise to strengthen muscles, especially the neck extensors.
 This may require the supervision of an experienced therapist.

 - A 2018 presentation in the Journal of Nutrition, Health, & Aging presented clinical practice guidelines for sarcopenia.
 The authors treatment recommendations were resistance based physical activity, and conditionally recommend protein supplementation or a protein rich diet.